-We found the Mantis to be both durable and comfortable and a great lightweight alternative to carrying a tent.
+After two years of use, we’ve found the Mantis to be both durable and comfortable and a great lightweight alternative to carrying a tent.
 Am I a total convert to hammock camping?
 No, but that’s mainly because I most often camp with my husband and a 70-pound black lab.
-I will definitely be using the Kammok Mantis on solo trips, though!
+I love using the Kammok Mantis on solo trips though!

 - Extremely lightweight and packable